Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 A **boolean** value, one out of `true` or `false`.

+## BridgeIdentifier

+A [UUID](#uuid) that identifies translation bridges and/or discovery information about potential translation bridges.

 ## CloudIdentifier

 A **String** identifier of a Local Cloud.
 It consists of the cloud name and the organization name separated by a pipe, as follows: `<CloudName>|<OrganizationName>`.
 An example for a valid cloud identifier: _TestCloud|AitiaInc_.
 (Here the cloud name is _TestCloud_ and the organization name is _AitiaInc_.)
 In certain cases, the word `LOCAL` is also considered valid and it references the Local Cloud.

+## DataModelIdentifier

+A **String** identifier that is intended to be both human and machine-readable.
+The allowed characters are letters (English alphabet only) and numbers.
+A name has to start with a letter and must follow the camelCase naming convention.
+The identifier maximum length is 63 characters.

 ## DateTime